Be Right Back: Casting and filming

 Hayley Atwell, who plays Martha, was a fan of the first series of the show, calling it "inventive and very smart", so she asked her agent to get her a part in the second series.
 Atwell's first impression of the script was that it was "really poignant, but it still had the wit."
 Asked in a 2013 interview, Atwell said that she was a heavy user of the internet.
 Domhnall Gleeson plays Ash, and said in a 2018 interview that the role led him to try to use his phone less, with a stage direction where he frantically searches his phone particularly resonating with him.

 The episode was directed by Owen Harris, who later directed the series-three episode "San Junipero" – an episode which Harris described as "strangely similar" to this one as both are "relationship-led".
 Harris was drawn to "Be Right Back" by its "intimate" exploration of "grander themes of love and death and loss".
 Brooker believes that Harris is "very good with performers" and "gravitates" towards Black Mirror episodes that are "more tender".
 Brooker praises Harris' "good eye for those authentic, bittersweet and painful moments."
 He describes that the story "on the one hand is about technology and on the other hand is about grief".
 Vince Pope composed the episode's soundtrack.

-Atwell was keen to keep Martha grounded and use naturalism to emphasise Martha's grief and aid plausibility of the science fiction concepts.
+Atwell was keen to keep Martha grounded and use naturalism to emphasise Martha's grief and make the science fiction concepts more plausible.
 Harris describes Martha as a "girl next door" character, whose goal was to lead a "simple life" with Ash.
 Before filming, Atwell and Gleeson met at Dans le Noir, a restaurant in which food is served in darkness.